List of EastEnders characters introduced in 2002: Precious Hudson

-A few days later some shady characters are seen placing a bomb underneath Precious' car – timed to go off half an hour before she is due to be at the solicitor with Angel.
+A few days later some shady characters are seen placing a bomb underneath Precious' car—timed to go off half an hour before she is due to be at the solicitor with Angel.
 However, Precious had put her car into the local mechanics for a service and when it explodes only Garry Hobbs (Ricky Groves) is hurt but his injuries are not serious.
 Precious is furious that her life is under threat and she tells Angel she will lie for him in the trial but only if he gives her a divorce.
 Soon after Precious is kidnapped by the father of the man Angel murdered.
 He convinces Precious that the only way to get rid of Angel is to get him locked up.
 Precious realises that Angel will never divorce her and would rather see her dead, so she decides to tell the truth at the trial the following day, but to her horror Angel is found not guilty anyway.

 Paul and Precious then decide to flee Walford for Spain.
 However, an altercation at The Queen Victoria public house between the Truemans and the Slaters stalls their departure and after Paul gets into a fight with Garry he is taken away by the police.
 Meanwhile, Precious, who is waiting for Paul is caught by Angel.

 Precious tells Angel she is in love with Paul and wants a divorce.
-Surprisingly Angel isn't bothered and he tells Precious that he doesn't care enough about her betrayal to kill her and that she can have her divorce.
+Surprisingly Angel is not bothered and he tells Precious that he does not care enough about her betrayal to kill her and that she can have her divorce.
 Paul is a different matter, however.
 He promises that if he ever finds out that she and Paul are together, he will kill him.
 To protect Paul, Precious is forced to lie.
-She tells him she isn't in love with him and says she is just using him as an escape from Angel.
+She tells him she is not in love with him and says she is just using him as an escape from Angel.
 After which she leaves Walford, leaving Paul with a broken heart.